Apocalypse Then: Reception

 "Apocalypse Then" was watched by 1.83 million people during its original broadcast, and gained a 0.8 ratings share among adults aged 18–49.

 The episode received mostly positive reviews.
 On the review aggregator Rotten Tomatoes, "Apocalypse Then" holds a 79% approval rating, based on 24 reviews with an average rating of 8.30/10.
 The critical consensus reads, "Ryan Murphy goes full Ryan Murphy in "Apocalypse Then," barreling past two convoluted episodes of multiverse building to deliver a satisfying, batsh—t finale that lives up to its namesake."

 Ron Hogan of Den of Geek gave the episode a 4/5, saying, "The finale of American Horror Storys most ambitious season manages to mash together two different series, marry separate mythologies, and somehow form a coherent season out of the chocolate and peanut butter of Murder House and Coven."
 He added, "Writers Ryan Murphy and Brad Falchuk aren't reinventing the wheel, but time travel does give the two an opportunity to bring back Jessica Lange as Constance again.
-Her exchanges with Michael are some of the best on the show" before concluding by "Even though the episode leans towards voiceover by the end, as Mallory explains her status as the Billy Pilgrim of the American Horror Story universe, it's still a very satisfying ending."
+Her exchanges with Michael are some of the best on the show" before concluding with "even though the episode leans towards voiceover by the end, as Mallory explains her status as the Billy Pilgrim of the American Horror Story universe, it's still a very satisfying ending".

 Kat Rosenfield from Entertainment Weekly gave the episode an A+.
 She was pleased by the end of the pre-apocalypse flashbacks, and the entire showdown between the witches and Langdon.
 She also enjoyed the return of Bassett's Marie Laveau and the demise of Dinah.
-She noticed and appreciated the "double sci-fi homage" during Robot Mead's destruction, describing it as "a Scanners-style body explosion, followed by a very Space Odyssey rendition of "Daisy, Daisy" by her dying, decapitated [sic] head."
-Finally, she praised the return of Lange's Constance, commenting that "this finale was already A-grade material, but this second glorious cameo from Jessica Lange merits a "plus"."
+She noticed and appreciated the "double sci-fi homage" during Robot Mead's destruction, describing it as "a Scanners-style body explosion, followed by a very Space Odyssey rendition of 'Daisy, Daisy' by her dying, decapitated head".
+Finally, she praised the return of Lange's Constance, commenting that "this finale was already A-grade material, but this second glorious cameo from Jessica Lange merits a 'plus'.

 Vultures Ziwe Fumudoh gave the episode a 5 out of 5.
 Much like Rosenfield, she praised the return of Angela Bassett and Jessica Lange, commenting "do you understand how privileged we are to watch an episode of television with Angela Bassett, Jessica Lange, and Sarah Paulson?"
 She was a fan of the showdown between the witches and Langdon, even if the deaths of Madison, Marie and Coco were "laughable".
 She also enjoyed the death of Langdon, saying that "it's mean but so delicious", and Lange's "impeccable monologue" at the start of the scene.
-Finally, she liked the cliffhanger of the episode, as it gives "hope for another epic battle between witches, warlocks, and a Lucifer with luscious locks."
+Finally, she liked the cliffhanger of the episode, as it gives "hope for another epic battle between witches, warlocks, and a Lucifer with luscious locks".